Investigating individual writing style as a contributor to gender gaps in science and technology: Materials and Methods

 \subsection{Linguistic Measures}

 For each paper and patent in our sample, we constructed a series of measures tracking the utilization of informational and involved features.
 We use pronouns, questions, and non-phrasal coordination (``and'' connector) as indicators of the ``involved'' style of writing, and past tense, determiners, and cardinal numbers as indicators of ``informational'' style of writing.
-Table \ref{table_linguistic_features} gives an overview of the specific features of interest; more details about the computation of these features are included in the S2 section of the Supplementary Materials.\footnote{We also released an open-source Python package to compute these linguistic features, available here: \url{https://pypi.org/project/stylometer}.}
+Figure \ref{fig:gender_schematic} gives an overview of the specific features of interest; more details about the computation of these features are included in the Table \ref{table_features} in the Supplementary Materials.\footnote{We also released an open-source Python package to compute these linguistic features, available here: \url{https://pypi.org/project/stylometer}.}

 We define three separate measures: involved rate, informational rate, and Involved-Informational Ratio.
-Because our corpus includes academic writing and invention descriptions, there is already a high utilization of informational features by both female and male authors; therefore, in addition to involved and informational rates, we are also interested in seeing the relative rate at which writers use involved features in relation to informational features (Involved-Informational Ratio).
+Because our corpus includes academic writing and invention abstracts, there is already a high utilization of informational features by both female and male authors; therefore, in addition to involved and informational rates, we are also interested in seeing the relative rate at which writers use involved features in relation to informational features (Involved-Informational Ratio).
 We define the involved and informational rates as the sum of three involved (or informational) linguistic features divided by the total number of tokens in a given abstract, and normalized to units of 100 words \citep{biber1988}.
 We define the Involved-Informational Ratio as the involved rate divided by the informational rate.

 To better understand the relationship between author gender and writing style, we estimated a series of linear regression models, predicting the utilization of informational and involved features in paper and patent abstracts.
 For models of both papers and patents, predictor variables included the gender of the author (or inventor), the year of academic paper (or patent grant), and the principal scientific (or technological) field.
 For models of patents, we also included as a predictor the gender of the lawyer, as patent attorneys often take part in writing and editing the patent text.
-More complex models with additional predictors (e.g., number of citations) yielded substantively similar results to those presented below.